RobinLinus/coins-legacy/bitcoin-lite-network.md

 ## Overview: The Circle of Proofs
 Summary.
 The lite network enables *lite nodes* to sync quickly.
 At its core there are three main concepts:

 - ***Output paths*** are succinct pointers to address outputs contained in the blockchain.
-The set of *unspent* output paths is an efficient represenation for the UTXO set.
+The set of *unspent* output paths is an efficient representation for the UTXO set.
 - ***Extended blocks*** are blocks extended with SPV proofs for every spending input.
 - ***Pruned blocks*** are blocks pruned as described in Satoshi's whitepaper.